Developing a Training Program

 The design stage should be focused on the framework of the delivery of the training content.
 Basically, you structure what you want to address at the beginning, middle and end of the training course.

-The entire should be systematic and logical with each segment linked to and building on the previous.
+The entire course design should be systematic and logical with each segment linked to and building on the previous.
 The first part of the design is the introduction.
 This is where the topic is introduced along with the learning objectives.
 Also included in the introduction is an overview of the format of the course and any social agreements (break times and how the participants are expected to act).

 After the introduction, the tasks that are needed to accomplish the objectives should be segmented and structured into chronological order.